stephyriega/stephyriega.github.io/_pages/projects.md

 ## Research Assistance

 My RA work until now has taken me to fascinating field works.
-As a research intern at [Group of Analysis for Development](http://www.grade.org.pe/), here are some examples of proyects I have worked:
+As a research intern at [GRADE](http://www.grade.org.pe/), here are some examples of proyects I have worked:

-* [Nudging Microentrepreneurs into Formalization under High Drug-Related Violence: Experimental Evidence from Urban Brazil] : Assited in the elaboration of estimations and graphs using an RCT dataset related to the impact evaluation of reminders on labour formalization programme in Brazil.
+* [Nudging Microentrepreneurs into Formalization under High Drug-Related Violence: Experimental Evidence from Urban Brazil] Assited in the elaboration of estimations and graphs using an RCT dataset related to the impact evaluation of reminders on labour formalization programme in Brazil.
 I made use of Stata and LateX to this programm the calculations as well as to model the tables and them exported to Latex.
 I calcuted the heterogenous effects of programmes between clusters, made test to the compare two coefficients of the same estimation and graphed the evolution of the ATE effects in time.

-* [Detecting corruption as non-pecuniary damage using Machine Learnig methods]: Supported in literature review, elaboration of descriptive tables using Stata and data analysis for a investigation that aimed to detect corruption as non-pecuniary damage using Machine Learning methods.
+* [Detecting corruption as non-pecuniary damage using Machine Learnig methods] Supported in literature review, elaboration of descriptive tables using Stata and data analysis for a investigation that aimed to detect corruption as non-pecuniary damage using Machine Learning methods.
 In order to do this, I replicated  the paper "Cálculo del tamaño de la corrupción y la inconducta funcional en el Perú" by Shack, Pérez & Portugal (2020), managed exclusive data from CGR and was in the process of fuzzy-merged it with information from other entities of the State.

-* [Event study on the rate fertility and the Football World Cup]: Supported in the construction of a synthetic data panel of women in the age to conceveive, analysis of the dataset (tables and graphs) and estimation of a panel event study on the fertility rate in Peru.
+* [Event study on the rate fertility and the Football World Cup] Supported in the construction of a synthetic data panel of women in the age to conceveive, analysis of the dataset (tables and graphs) and estimation of a panel event study on the fertility rate in Peru.
 Our main dataset was built originally from ENDES (1996-2020) and I made use of Stata for this task.
 I estimated the ammount of women who were pregnant by week and month.
 After reducing the data to go from 2010-2020, I reconstruted some sociodemographic characteristics an pregnant history in order to the construst a synthetic panel with 12 million observations.

 ## Volunteering in research: